Buchanan Wharf

 Buchanan Wharf is a complex of five mixed use buildings in the Tradeston area of Glasgow, Scotland.
 The complex comprises a total of five buildings, Clyde Place House, Tradescroft, Windmillcroft, Wellcroft and Grays Hill, with main usage being designated as office buildings.
-The complex houses the European headquarters of Barclays, as well as the headquarters of the Student Loans Company, with other buildings in the complex ranging in usage from residential accommodation and a mix of local amenities.
+The complex houses the European headquarters of Barclays, as well as the headquarters of the Student Loans Company, with other buildings in the complex ranging in usage from residential accommodation to a mix of local amenities.

 The complex comprises two 18-storey twin towers which consist of a total of 324 apartments with dining and gym facilities, a residents lounge, games room and a 4,250 sqft roof terrace.

 Background

 Construction firm Drum secured the deal with Barclays Bank to construct a new office space in the city centre of Glasgow consisting of a 470000 sqft Campus at the Buchanan Wharf complex.
 The deal to purchase around 470000 sqft of "prime Grade A office space" created accommodation for roughly 2,500 additional jobs in the city, almost doubling Barclays current workforce in Scotland, making the bank one of Glasgow's biggest commercial employers.

 The multi-million pound development deal for Buchanan Wharf saw one of Scotland's biggest construction projects.
 The site provides more than 1 e6sqft of office space, residential accommodation and a mix of local amenities and landscaped public spaces.
 Described by Barclays Bank as the "flagship project" for the bank, the development was welcomed by at the time First Minister of Scotland Nicola Sturgeon who said "This is a project that will be transformational for Glasgow, creating up to 2,500 new jobs in the heart of the city.
 The new campus will strengthen Glasgow’s financial services sector and shows Scotland continues to be a highly attractive location for inward investment".